Morpheus-An/marslab.github.io.dev/index.md

 {% capture text %}

-Our MARS Lab is a close-knit family of passionate researchers dedicated to advancing AI and robotics, fostering an inspiring and supportive environment for everyone as we shape the future through impactful innovations.
+MARS Lab is a diverse and close-knit team of researchers from various academic and cultural backgrounds.
+Equipped with advanced robotic platforms, including multiple robotic arms and the Unitree G1 humanoid.
+We work together in a collaborative, supportive environment to push the boundaries of AI and robotics through shared curiosity and innovation.

 {%
   include button.html